On integral models of Shimura varieties: Introduction

-Let us now give an outline of the contents of the paper.
-In \S 1 we prove some preliminary facts about rings of Witt vectors and other $p$-adic period rings, that are used in the constructions.
-We continue with some more preliminaries on torsors in \S 2.
-In \S 3 we give the definition of (Dieudonn\'e) displays with $\Gg$-structure.
-In \S 4, we show how to construct, using the theory of Breuil-Kisin modules, such a display from a $\Gg(\Z_p)$-valued crystalline representation of a $p$-adic field.
-We also give some other similar constructions, for example a corresponding Breuil-Kisin-Fargues $\Gg$-module.
-In \S 5, we give the definition of an associated system and show that schemes that support suitable versal associated systems are (\'etale locally) determined by their generic fibers.
+Finally, we give an outline of the contents of the paper.
+In \S 2 we prove some preliminary facts about rings of Witt vectors and other $p$-adic period rings, that are used in the constructions.
+We continue on to define some terminology and give some more preliminaries on torsors in \S 3.
+In \S 4 we give the definition of (Dieudonn\'e) displays with $\Gg$-structure.
+We also construct various relevant structures such an infinitesimal connection and give the notion of a rigid section of a $\Gg$-display.
+In \S 5, we show how to construct, using the theory of Breuil-Kisin modules, such a display from a $\Gg(\Z_p)$-valued crystalline representation of a $p$-adic field.
+We also give other similar constructions, for example a corresponding Breuil-Kisin-Fargues $\Gg$-module.
+In \S 6, we give the definition of an associated system and show how to compare two normal schemes with the same generic fiber which both support locally universal associated systems for the same local system.
 We also show how to give an associated system starting from a $p$-divisible group whose Tate module carries suitable Galois invariant tensors.
-In \S 6, we apply this to Shimura varieties and show that systems $(\SS_\eK, \Lr_\eK, \{\calD_{\bar x}\}_{\bar x\in \SS_\eK(k)})$ as above are unique.
-In \S 7, we prove that the integral models of Shimura varieties of Hodge type constructed in \cite{KP} carry versal associated systems and are therefore uniquely determined.
+In \S 7, we apply this to Shimura varieties and show that systems $(\SS_\eK, \Lr_\eK, \{\calD_{\eK,\bar x}\}_{\bar x\in \SS_\eK(k)})$ as above are unique.
+In \S 8, we prove that the integral models of Shimura varieties of Hodge type constructed in \cite{KP} carry locally universal associated systems and are therefore uniquely determined.